saurabhshah510/codepath-android-instagram/README.md

 # codepath-android-instagram

-# Project 1 - SimpleInsta
+# Project 1 - Instr

-SimpleInsta is an android app that allows a user to check out popular photos from Instagram.
+Instr is an android app that allows a user to check out popular photos from Instagram.
 The app utilizes Instagram API to display images and basic image information to the user.

 Time spent: 8 hours spent in total